sravani-jakkula/GDP-Project/readme.md

 I just draw blueprint of idea and i will create pages for our idea. i installed apps and information about idea

+# Packages and libraries

+Added libraries required for me to start my work.